Ninja-Squad/ninja-squad.github.com/_posts/2023-10-11-angular-control-flow-syntax.md

     ng g @angular/core:control-flow

 This automatically migrates all your templates to the new syntax!
+You can also run the migration against a single file with the `--path` option:

+    ng g @angular/core:control-flow --path src/app/app.component.html

 Even though the new control flow is experimental, v17 comes with a mandatory migration needed to support this new control flow syntax, which consists in converting the `@`, `{` and `}` characters used in your templates to their HTML entities.